CryDotCom/Frames2Vid/README.md

 ### User Input
 - Frame Delay: Enter the delay between frames in milliseconds.
 This value controls the speed of the animation.
+- Sorting type: Sort by name or date
 - Hold Frames: You can choose to hold the first and last frames for a longer duration.
 If you select this option, you will be prompted to enter the durations (in milliseconds) for holding the first and last frames.
 - Quality Option: You will be prompted to select the quality of the output video.
 The options are:
   - low (1000k)